ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Lists/exam-list2-field.md

 4. Jameson, Frederic. _Postmodernism, or, the Cultural Logic of Late Capitalism_.
 Duke UP, 1991.
 (438 pp. workUnit1 + workUnit1.)
 5. Jurca, Catherine. _White Diaspora: The Suburb and the Twentieth-Century American Novel_.
 Princeton UP, 2001.
 (238 pp. workUnit1.)
 6. Miller, D.A. _The Novel and the Police_.
 U California P, 1989.
 (240 pp. workUnit1.)
-7. Morrison, Toni. _Playing in the Dark: Whiteness and the Literary Imagination_.
+7. :ballot_box_with_check: Morrison, Toni. _Playing in the Dark: Whiteness and the Literary Imagination_.
 1992.
 1st Vintage ed., 2019.
 (91 pp. workUnit1.)
 8. Rothstein, Richard. _The Color of Law: A Forgotten History of How Our Government Segregated America_.
 Liveright Publishing Corporation, 2017.
 (342 pp. workUnit1.)
 9. Soja, Edward W. _Postmodern Geographies: The Reassertion of Space in Critical Social Theory_.
 Verso, 1989.
 (266 pp. workUnit1.)